Ship It With AI Mihai Cvasnievschi

 The watchlist is to operations what the mistake journal is to development.
 The mistake journal prevents code mistakes; the watchlist prevents process mistakes.
 Both are committed to the repository.
 Both are reviewed regularly.
 Both are how the team's accumulated experience becomes infrastructure.

 Eight patterns total.
 They will not all apply to every team.
-The first five - worktrees, champions, hookify, PR review, AI-selling governance - apply broadly.
-The remaining three - mistake-journal review, demo backstop, failure watchlist - are for teams that are past the first six months and ready to professionalize their practice.
+The first four - worktrees, champions, hooks, PR review toolkit - apply broadly.
+The next three - mistake-journal review, demo-day backstop, failure watchlist - are for teams past the first few months.
+The last one - the outer loop - is for teams past the other seven.

 Next chapter: the adoption framework - how a team that has read this manual starts.
 Three roles, ninety days, specific commitments.